St Nicholas’ Chantry

 The School Day

 The school day starts at 8.40am.
-As your child arrives on the school site they will come through the gate to the top playground where they will be greeted by a member of the Year 1 team.
-They will then enter the school through the doors to the old hall as they would normally do.
-Another member of the Year 1 team will greet them as they arrive at their classrooms.
+As your child arrives on the school site they will come through the gate to the top playground where they will be greeted by a member of the school team.
+Willow class will then enter the school through the doors to the old hall and Ash and Elm class to enter near the office steps.
+Your child's class teacher will greet them as they arrive at their classrooms.

 The school day finishes at 3.15pm.
-Year 1 classes will be led out onto the playground by their class teacher who will then hand each child over to the adult collecting them.
-The children will be dismissed via the steps that lead down from the Old Hall.
+Year 1 / 2 classes will be led out onto the playground by their class teacher who will then hand each child over to the adult collecting them.
+The children in Willow class will be dismissed via the steps that lead down from the Old Hall and children from Ash and Elm class will be dismissed from the steps near the office.

 Learning Focus for the Term